 I have written many articles and recorded many videos and interviews that will address many of your questions and concerns.
 See the Videos & Articles page.

-And if you’d like to get my help personally over email or phone/Skype, I also offer paid ways to do that here.
+If you’d like to get my help personally over email or phone/Skype, I also offer paid ways to do that here.
+Also consider joining our Support and Discussion Group.
+No one can walk your path for you, but you don’t have to walk it alone.

 Good luck.
 I hope you find what you need here.